jerryfreund/Teams_Inventory/README.md

 # Teams_Inventory

-This PowerShell will inventory all of your Teams sites channles and membership
+This PowerShell will output an inventory of all of your Teams sites channles and membership

+Requires "1.1.9-preview" PowerShell for Teams

+Teams admin login or a Global Admin Login"